shahabgheysari/symfony-rbac-bundle/README.md

 # PhpRbacBundle

-PhpRBACBundle is symfony 6 bundle with full access control library for PHP.
-It provides NIST Level 2 Standard Hierarchical Role Based Access Control as an easy to use library to PHP developers.
-It's a rework of the phprbac.net library made by OWASP for symfony 6.
+PhpRBACBundle is a Symfony 6 bundle with a full-access control library for PHP.
+It provides PHP developers with NIST Level 2 Standard Hierarchical Role-Based Access Control as an easy-to-use library.
+It's a rework of the phprbac.net library made by OWASP for Symfony 6.

+`This is NOT a replacement package for olivier127/rbac-bundle.
+I am going to use this as an internal requirement that will further be extended or maintained with specific functionalities or fixes.`

 ## Table of Content